THE ELDER DEMPSTER LINER 'ACCRA' OF 1947

 The ACCRA was ordered in February 1945, and was launched at Barrow on 25th February 1947.
 She left Liverpool on her maiden voyage on 24th September under the command of Captain C.C.
 Cave.
 Initially the ship carried a black hull.

-ACCRA Built by Vickers-Armstrongs Ltd at Barrow in 1947.
-Yard No: 948
+ACCRA built by Vickers-Armstongs Ltd at Barrow-in-Furness in 1947.

-Another photograph taken during the 1966 seamen's strike - the ACCRA
+A photograph taken during the 1966 seamen's strike -

 The ACCRA's service in the Elder Dempster fleet was brief and on 8th November 1967, having completed 171 round voyages, she sailed from Liverpool for Cartagena, Spain, where she was demolished by J. Navarro Frances.
 Disturbed conditions in West Africa, which affected Elder Dempster's traditional trade, played a part in the relatively short career of the ACCRA.